Pacific Creosoting Company: History

 It began operations as The Perfection Pile Preserving Company in 1904.
 It moved in 1905 to Eagle Harbor at Winslow in the city of Bainbridge Island.

 The company was taken over and renamed by Horace Chapin Henry in 1906, around when he introduced the new Bethell Process.
-The company's Vice President and General Manager, Hugh R. Rood, was a victim of the 1912 RMS Titanic sinking.
+The company's Vice President and General Manager, Hugh R. Rood, was a victim of the 1912 sinking.

 After Henry died in 1928, his company and its competitor, J. M. Colman's Creosote Company (located in West Seattle), were combined in 1930 to form the West Coast Wood Preserving Company.
 In 1947, Walter Wyckoff bought out the Colman family's interest and, after joining with J. H. Baxter & Co. in 1959, renamed the company the Baxter-Wyckoff Company.
 In 1964, Wyckoff bought out Baxter and renamed the company the Wyckoff Company.

 The Eagle Harbor site was one of the largest producers of treated wood products in the US.
 Treated wood from the site was used to build wharves in San Francisco, flood control channels in Los Angeles, and the Panama Canal.

 The facility's remaining buildings, located along the south side of Eagle Harbor on Bainbridge Island, were documented in a 1996 Historic American Engineering Record (HAER) project.
 The historic documentation was done before their removal by the EPA for pollution remediation.